 Dr. Auvinen's research is focused on the cultural context of films and the ideas about gender, class, race, ethnicity, sexuality that films circulate.
 Most recently, she has extended her study to popular culture forms in order to investigate what these artifact reflect about individual and societal ideology and values in addition to developing a class on narrative forms geared toward the first year experience.
 Additionally, she is interested in the idea of place not only as a geographic narrative, but as a personal, social, ethnic, psychological, sexual, and gendered narrative in literature and film.
 However, her primary work is creative.
-Her memoir, Rough Beauty: Forty Seasons of Mountain Living, about the decade she spent living alone with her dog in a wood-stove-heated cabin at 8500 feet was published by Scribner in June, 2018.
-She continues to write and publish essays, fiction and poetry.
+Her memoir, Rough Beauty: Forty Seasons of Mountain Living, was published by Scribner in June, 2018 and has been translated into Russian.
+Currently, she is work on Flood Stories, a narrative about the 2013 1000-year Flood in Jamestown, CO, in addition to a collection of stories: Purgatoire.

 storytelling, pop culture, cultural studies, gender studies, film studies, film analysis, media studies, american literature, native american literature, ethnic american literature, literature of the american west, women's literature, literary analysis, creative writing - poetry, fiction, nonfiction